Rutvik-Raval/cloud-computing-project/README.md

 -	Visualizations illustrating the key data insights and confirmations of data quality checks were conducted during the process.
 #	Timeline:
 - Expected completion of the project: 6 weeks, including phases for assessment, cleaning, transformation, and documentation.
-  This modified project description ensures that the project objectives and datasets align with the HR-Occupational Health and Safety domain and UCW's inspection report analysis.
 # Screen shots
 - DAP from Draw.io ![AWS Project 2](Project - 2 - Imeage/DAP from Draw 2.png)
 - AWS Glue data brew cleaning and structuring data ![AWS Project 2](Project - 2 - Imeage/AWS Glue data brew cleaning and structuring data.png)